 What Do I Do If I Got a Negative Number?

 Look for a cheaper cell phone plan.
 There are some great companies who are offering really great competitive rates.
-Ting Mobile, Mint Mobile, Xfinity Mobile, Republic Wireless, Boost Mobile, Sprint, and FreedomPop are all fantastic examples.
+Ting Mobile, Mint Mobile, Xfinity Mobile, Republic Wireless, and Boost Mobile are all fantastic examples.
 Look at getting a cheaper rate by switching cell phone companies or by combining your cell phone bills and getting a really affordable family plan.

 Have you looked over your car insurance lately?
 Try reducing your car insurance by looking over your current plan.
 Car insurance companies are constantly coming out with new discounts, so make sure to talk to your representative today to see if you qualify for any new deals.